AYCHEM/Aych.emtool/README.md

     # Try running the dogfood script, see if it works:
     $ ./tools/dogfood-mp.sh --run

+The final step might fail if you have some missing dependencies.
+Consult the Mailpile installation instructions for hints on how to resolve those.

-If that looks good, you can install the script into your `crontab` so it will automatically run in the background and pull down the latest changes and restart itself four times a day:
+If Mailpile runs, then you can install the script into your `crontab` so it will automatically run in the background and pull down the latest changes and restart itself four times a day:

     $ ./tools/dogfood-mp.sh --install

+For more info (uninstallation, connecting to the running Mailpile), ask the script itself for help:

+    $ ./tools/dogfood-mp.sh --help

 That's all folks!